-When customers know their package is in good hands and they have the support of the brand—even if that package is lost, stolen, or damaged—they develop a more positive relationship with the brand.
+When customers know their package is in good hands and they have the support of the brand—even if that package is lost, stolen by porch pirates, or damaged—they develop a more positive relationship with the brand.
 When an online store offers free or low-cost protection for every purchase at checkout, trust is earned and shoppers feel cared for.
 Even if a shopper abstains from protection during a transaction, the fact that the option exists eases anxieties.

 Since about 210 million packages were stolen in 2021, package protection is quickly climbing the ranks as top consideration when making a purchase.
 Seventy-two percent of Americans say the coronavirus pandemic has increased their concern about package theft, which should come as no surprise, since almost 40% of survey respondents have packages delivered several times a week.

 Porch piracy coupled with a spike in delayed or lost packages due to the massive surge in shipping volume means that when it comes to dodging bad experiences—anxious, frustrating, untrustworthy experiences—protecting people’s packages is a must.